Home Compare EHC vs GOOGL

 Encompass Health vs Alphabet: Which Stock Looks Stronger in 2026?

 Alphabet holds the cleaner structural position, with the lead spread across profitability and growth.
-Encompass Health still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
+Encompass Health still leads on valuation and stability, which keeps the comparison from looking entirely one-sided.
 On the market side, Alphabet is in better shape — its trend is intact while Encompass Health's trend has broken down.
 That puts structure and market broadly in agreement — Alphabet's lead looks more confirmed than conflicted.

 Trajectory Similarity